 Going off the grid in search of offbeat fun activities to do in the Plitvice National Park and the Croatian capital, Zagreb.
 Read more about my experience and plan a trip with these two highly detailed and insightful posts: Plitvice Lakes: 10 reasons why this is a must-visit Croatia National Park and Things to do in and around Plitvice Lakes National Park, Croatia Don’t forget to see the video about my experience.

 4) Serbia (9 days)

-Being a die-hard fan of Novak Djokovic, Serbia has been high on my list for long.
-Besides visiting my idol’s hometown (that has been bombed 36 times), I’ll be visiting the Eastern and Western side of Serbia renowned for archaeological, natural and cultural treasures.
+Being a die-hard fan of Novak Djokovic, Serbia has been high on my list for a long.
+Besides visiting my idol’s hometown (which has been bombed 36 times), I’ll be visiting the Eastern and Western sides of Serbia renowned for archaeological, natural and cultural treasures.